 Applicants who have had few or no opportunities to travel to the U.S. will be given priority.

 Family Policy: Families may visit TCLP teachers during the academic program.
 However, the program is unable to offer financial support for family members of participants to come to the U.S. For those participants who decide to bring their family, dependent upon program approval, the families will be able to join after December 20 of the exchange year.

-Home Residency Requirement: Exchange teachers may not extend their program in the United States, and are required to return to Egypt/Morocco within 2 weeks after their program concludes.
-Exchange teachers are subject to the home residency requirement which obligates J-1 Exchange Program teachers to return to Egypt and reside there for two years following completion of their program.
+Home Residency Requirement: Exchange teachers may not extend their program in the United States, and are required to return to Egypt/Morocco after their program concludes in June.
+Exchange teachers are subject to the home residency requirement which obligates J-1 Exchange Program teachers to return to Egypt/Morocco and reside there for two years following completion of their program.